KartashevaAnna/api_final_yatube/README.md

 ```
 python manage.py runserver
 ```

+##Developer:
+###Anna Kartasheva

+##Stack:
+Djnago Rest Framework.
+For more details please see requirements.txt

-Available endpoints and request and reply examples can be found at http://127.0.0.1:8000/swagger/.
+##Available endpoints and request and reply examples:
+The project has a number of endpoints.
+For example, you send a GET request to http://127.0.0.1:8000/api/v1/groups/, and you'll get a JSON response in the following format:
+{
+"id": 0,
+"title": "string",
+"slug": "string",
+"description": "string"
+}
+To get more examples, first run the project, then go to http://127.0.0.1:8000/swagger/.